ovidiuch/jobs-done/DEVLOG.md

 ---

-Q: How to make styled components to require `react-native-web` instead of `react-native` on the server?
+Q: How to make styled-components to require `react-native-web` instead of `react-native` on the server?
 No webpack involved.

 FIXME

-Maybe `babel-plugin-module-resolver` doesn't work with `babel-node`?
+Can `babel-plugin-module-resolver` alias a 2nd hand dependency via `babel/node`?

 ---